kalemaria/energy-signup/README.md

 Identify and document the issues in the data.

-I read in the data using Pandas into a DataFrame object.
+I read in the data using Pandas read_csv() function into a DataFrame object.

 * 'postcode' is stored as an object data type, but it should be an integer since it is a 5-digit number.
+The warning "DtypeWarning" raised during the data loading also indicates that the column contains mixed types.
 First values end with '.0' There are approximately 8,699 different postcodes in Germany, but we have 20,525 diffent values.
 * 'order_date' is an object data type, it should be converted to a datetime data type in order to enable using time-based operations, such as resampling and date filtering, and to insure a more efficient storage.
 * There are 29532 rows with missing 'bundesland' values.
 It should be possible to impute the correct states from postcodes (after cleaning that column), but will require mapping data.